Hamzabaalla2030/notaze-api-v1/README.md

 # Social Media Downloader CLI (PRENIVDL)

-A powerful command-line interface for downloading videos and media from TikTok, Facebook, Instagram, Twitter, Douyin, Spotify, and Pinterest.
+A powerful command-line interface for downloading videos and media from TikTok, Facebook, Instagram, Twitter, Douyin, Spotify, Pinterest, and Apple Music.
 Designed with beautiful ASCII art and interactive prompts.

 ## Features